Mid4s-dev/Mid4s-dev/README.md

-# 👋 Hi, I'm Joshua Lugaya
+# 👋 Hi, I'm Joshua

 🚀 A passionate developer and cybersecurity enthusiast with a strong background in Java, Laravel, and cloud technologies.
 I'm focused on building secure and scalable apps that solve real-world problems in Kenya 🇰🇪.